KrantiWalke/CSCI-226-Advanced-Database-Systems/README.md

       - Triggers for each table
       - Stored Procedures for each table
       - Loading the dataset into tables
-- Include the Functional Dependencies and any Multi-Valued Dependencies for your database and state whether they are free from violations for:
+- Includes the Functional Dependencies and any Multi-Valued Dependencies for your database and state whether they are free from violations for:
--
       - 3rd Normal form
       - Boyce-Codd Normal Form
       - 4th Normal Form.